axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-flow-control/_index.md

 If dynamic flow-control is disabled (which is the default behavior), the value of the `log-iw-size()` option cannot be lower than 100.
 If dynamic flow-control is enabled, you can decrease the value of the `log-iw-size()` option (to the minimum of 1).

 In case of soft flow-control there is no message lost if the destination can accept messages.
 It is possible to lose messages if it cannot accept messages (for example, the file destination is not writable, or the disk becomes full), and all buffers are full.
-Soft flow-control cannot be configured, it is automatically available for file {{% conditional-text include-if="pe" %}} and logstore {{% /conditional-text %}}destinations.
+Soft flow-control cannot be configured, it is automatically available for filedestinations.

 *Hard flow-control:* In case of hard flow-control there is no message lost.
 To use hard flow-control, enable the `flow-control` flag in the log path.
 Hard flow-control is available for all destinations.